splunk/splunk-operator/docs/Examples.md

 and pushed to the indexers in the cluster via CM Bundle push.

-For application installation the preferred method will be through the `defaultsUrlApps` while other ansible defaults can be still be installed via `defaultsUrl`.
+For application installation the preferred method will be through the `defaultsUrlApps` while other Ansible defaults can be still be installed via `defaultsUrl`.
 For backwards compatibility applications could be installed via `defaultsUrl` though this is not recommended.
 Both options can be used in conjunction: